Jay Wright Forrester: Club of Rome

 'Counterintuitive Behavior of Social Systems' also sketched a model of world dynamics that correlated population, food production, industrial development, pollution, availability of natural resources, and quality of life, and attempted future projections of those values under various assumptions.
 Forrester presented this model more fully in his 1971 book World Dynamics, notable for serving as the initial basis for the World3 model used by Donella and Dennis Meadows in their popular 1972 book The Limits to Growth.

 Forrester met Aurelio Peccei, a founder of the Club of Rome in 1970.
 He later met with the Club of Rome to discuss issues surrounding global sustainability; the book World Dynamics followed.
 World Dynamics took on modeling the complex interactions of the world economy, population and ecology, which was controversial (see also Donella Meadows and The Limits to Growth).
 It was the start of the field of global modeling.
 Forrester continued working in applications of system dynamics and promoting its use in education.

 Awards

-In 1972, Forrester received the IEEE Medal of Honor, IEEEs highest award.
+In 1972, Forrester received the IEEE Medal of Honor, IEEE's highest award.

 In 1982, he received the IEEE Computer Pioneer Award.
 In 1995, he was made a Fellow of the Computer History Museum "for his perfecting of core memory technology into a practical computer memory device; for fundamental contributions to early computer systems design and development".
 In 2006, he was inducted into the Operational Research Hall of Fame.